Skip to content

 await swarm.aio_run_no_wait(ProcessMessage())

-This is espilcally usefull where you want to manage a suddent peak in tasks, without deploying new workers to support the load.
+This is especially useful when you want to manage a sudden peak in tasks without deploying new workers to support the load.

 Failure Handling